-- 1) Select a final map to be incorporated as Exhibit "A" to Ordinance No. 2386; - 2) Determine that this action is exempt under the California Environmental Quality Act ("CEQA"); and - 3) Introduce Ordinance No. 2386 amending Section 1704(B) to Chapter 7, Article I of the Arcadia Municipal Code defining City Council electoral district boundaries and adopting revised City Council district boundaries as set forth in Exhibit "A."
+- 1) Select a final map to be incorporated as Exhibit "A" to Ordinance No. 2386; - 2) Determine that this action is exempt under the California Environmental Quality Act ("CEQA"); - 3) Introduce Ordinance No. 2386 amending Section 1704(B) to Chapter 7, Article I of the Arcadia Municipal Code defining City Council electoral district boundaries and adopting revised City Council district boundaries as set forth in Exhibit "A;" and - 4) Set a date and time between April 10 and April 17 to give second reading (Adoption) of the Ordinance.